 Recommended for you

-Smallpox Further Weakens the Aztec
+Disease Further Weakens the Aztec

 With Tenochtitlán encircled, the conquistadors relied on their Indigenous allies for key logistical support and launched attacks from local Indigenous encampments.
 Meanwhile, another factor began to take its toll.
 Unbeknownst to the Spanish, some among their ranks had been infected with smallpox when they had departed Europe.
 Once these men arrived in the Americas, the virus began to spread—both among their indigenous allies and the Aztecs.
+(Some research has suggested that salmonella, not smallpox, had weakened the Aztecs.)

 The first known case reportedly emerged in Cempoala—one of the city-states that had allied with the Spanish—when an enslaved African came down with the disease.
 The virus then spread.
 As the Spaniards and their allies later attacked Tenochtitlán, even when they lost battles, the smallpox virus infected the Aztec.
 Aztec troops, members of the noble class, farmers and artisans all fell victim to the disease.